CoryLR/user-routine/README.md

 const { spaCheck } = require('spa-check');
 ```

-2. Or copy-paste the portable template from [spa-check.template.js](./spa-check.template.js) (works if you paste into the a browser console)
+**2.** Or copy the portable template from here: [spa-check.template.js](./spa-check.template.js)
+* This works with zero setup if you copy-paste the contents into a browser console or into client-side JavaScript

 # Usage